palvarezimaz/garden-of-earthly-delights/README.md

-# Project under heavy construction

 # The Garden of earthly delights

+Tech stack: React, CSS by styled-components

 ## Description

-This app is the sum of tiny and diverse apps that I've been building during the Software Engineering Immersive Course with GA, Cohort 53.
+This app is the sum of diverse apps, REACT style, that I've been building during or after the Software Engineering Immersive Course with GA, Cohort 53.

+I try to use modern, industry grade build techniques: React hooks, a modern design pattern, styled components, etc

-The idea is to revisit, remember, practice, implement, expand, delete, forget or revive concepts seen during the course.
+The idea is to revisit, remember, practice, implement, expand, delete, forget or revive concepts seen during the course and, why not, showcase some cool REACT tricks

 ## Current state of development

 You can check the live, surge-sponsored app at [garden-of-delights.surge.sh](https://garden-of-delights.surge.sh)

-Under development.
+The current status is **Under development**.

 It may be the quintescential definition of a page that is always under development, of which there is no concept of MVP

 ## About the Name